 We find GABA teas, such as our Green Sanctuary GABA, to be excellent for moments of meditation and reflection.

 There is a strong case for adding tea to your diet as health research on tea, while still in its infancy, has shown promising trends.
 A few benefits that have been related to tea consumption include a lower risk of liver disease, certain cancers, depression, and stroke, as well as a lower risk of cardiovascular disease and blood pressure.

 Benefits of Tea in Chinese Medicine

 Traditional Chinese Medicine (TCM) is an ancient wellness practice that believes that health is a result of the body operating in harmony with the energy of nature.
 In this realm of study, tea is viewed as a stimulant for mental clarity, a balancer of emotions, and an invigorator of energy.
-Additionally, different types of tea can have beneficial warming or cooling effects on the body.
-For cooling teas, try the Oriental Green.
-A warming choice would be a roasted tea, such as Iron Goddess Vintage ’13 Archetype.
+Different types of tea can have beneficial warming or cooling effects on the body.

 Read more about the specific properties of different teas according to TCM here.